fern-api/fern/README.md

 We highly value community contributions.
 See our [CONTRIBUTING.md](/CONTRIBUTING.md) document for more info on how you can contribute!

-Heartfelt thanks to everyone who has contributed to Fern so far:

 ![Fern Contributors](https://contrib.rocks/image?repo=fern-api/fern)

 ## Attribution